Rehana-Rahman/Rehana-Rahman/README.md

 ---

-## 🌟 Featured Project
+## featured project

 ### 💬 [BWMC Unfiltered](https://github.com/Rehana-Rahman/bwmc-unfiltered)

-> 🔐 An anonymous gossip & discussion platform for students
+> An anonymous gossip & discussion platform for students
-> 🌐 Built with MERN + Firebase
+> Built with MERN + Firebase
-> 💡 Realtime, fully anonymous, stylish AF, secure
+> Realtime, fully anonymous, stylish, secure

 <img src="kaori.gif" width="100%" />

 ---

-## 🐱 Fun Zone
+## 🐱 fun zone

 I read fiction and attempt to write poetry.

-Will probably beat you in chess and then write a haiku about it.
+will probably beat you in chess and then write a haiku about it.

-I watch anime, read manga and occasionally question reality.
+i watch anime, read manga and occasionally question reality.

-I yap in English, Tamil, Hindi, Urdu — and sarcasm.
+i yap in English, Tamil, Hindi, Urdu — and sarcasm.

-Will ghost you for a good book, a good game, or good biryani.
+will ghost you for a good book, a good game, or good biryani.

 <p align="center">
   <img src="dodtabilla.gif" width="200px" />